 - Access to healthcare and education: As a Digital Nomad Visa holder, you and your family gain the right to high-quality education and public healthcare.

-- Path to EU citizenship: EU citizenship is possible after ten years of permanent residency in Italy
+- Path to EU citizenship: EU citizenship is possible after ten years of permanent residency in Italy.

 - Tax benefits: New tax residents can take advantage of special tax regimes.

-Italy Digital Nomad Visa Eligibility
+Eligibility Requirements for the Italy Digital Nomad Visa

 - Be a non-EU or non-EEA national.